top of page

 The name "Baby" has so many meanings.
 It could be a term of endearment, an unpleasant personality type, or a little human ready to take on the world...the list goes on!

-Whatever comes to mind when hearing the word, one thing we all have in common; we were all "Baby's" once.
+Whatever comes to mind when hearing the word, one thing we all have in common; we were all a 'Baby' once.

 The character, Baby, in, Magic in Glorious Green Glades, is a representation of all of us, to a point.
 We were all naive to life's ridicule, pain, and bullying in one way or another...until we were not!